ianfucci/nightshift/README.md

 `nightshift open output1.csv output2.csv`

+If two labels are the same between the proteins (labels are residue type and sequence number), you can visualize tahe CSP using `--showcsp`, which will draw a line between the two.
+This works for 4493 and 3433, but is not very informative.

+`nightshift open output1.csv output2.csv --showcsp`

-This script also accepts the `--showlegend` and `--nolabels` flags.
+Also accepts the `--showlegend` and `--nolabels` flags.
+`--colors` takes a list of color names or list of colormaps and works like `--color` for individual plots.

 ## Interesting examples
 - ILV methyl spectrum: